Thomas J. Brennan

 Thomas has held fellowships with the Dart Center for Journalism and Trauma, the Center for a New American Security, the Atlantic Council, the Stabile Center for Investigative Journalism, and the Carey Institute for Global Good.
-Thomas' feature writing has been awarded by the Society for Features Journalism, the Dart Center for Journalism and Trauma.
+Thomas' feature writing has been awarded by the Society for Features Journalism and the Dart Center for Journalism and Trauma.
 His investigative reporting has earned him the Edward R. Murrow and Fourth Estate Awards.

 Thomas has spoken about sexual exploitation and gender discrimination in the military, improving war coverage about veterans, and wrongdoing within the Department of Defense and Veterans Affairs.
 He has spoken to print, radio, and video teams with the Center for Investigative Reporting, Huffington Post, NPR, Washington Post, ABC, NBC, Esquire, Harvard, and The New York Times.

 2015 — MS Investigative Journalism, Columbia University | 2014 — BA Journalism, University of Massachusetts at Amherst